jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 Figure 4: Time series graph showing the changes in Alcohol Use, Anxiety, and Drug Use disorders prevalence in Greenland against the European average and global average from 1990 to 2017.
 </div><br><br>

+In addition, it has been shown that the symptoms of depression can lead people experiencing it to consume drugs to cope with their condition, thereby increasing the risk of addiction.
+<br><br>

 Based on this, now we focus on the data of Greenland in particular, since identifying high-risk groups is essential for creating targeted public health interventions.
 Can there be variations in the prevalence of depressive disorders among different groups within the Greenlandic population?
-A 2014 study by the World Health Organization (WHO) underscored gender-specific trends in Greenland, noting that women reported higher levels of depression, nervousness, and sleep difficulties than men (5).
+A 2014 study by the World Health Organization (WHO) underscored gender-specific trends in Greenland, noting that women reported higher levels of depression, nervousness, and sleep difficulties than men (6).
 As depicted in Figure 5, the prevalence of depression among females has consistently been approximately twice as high as among males.
 However, recent data indicates a promising trend of decreasing the prevalence, suggesting potential improvements in interventions targeting the female population.

 <br><br>